DataDog/datadog-agent/omnibus/resources/puppy/msi/localbuild/README.md

 ## LocalInstall

-The files here provide a means to more quickly test iterations of the Windows installer by creating an environment in which an installer can be recreated without an entire omnibus build.
+The files here provide a means to more quickly test iterations of the Windows Puppy Agent installer by creating an environment in which an installer can be recreated without an entire omnibus build.

 ### Requirements